-PRECorp developed and approved its first "Wildland Fire Risk Mitigation Plan (WFRMP)" in 2021 and implemented it beginning in 2022.
+PRECorp developed and approved its first "Wildland Fire Risk Mitigation Plan (WFRMP)" in 2021 and implemented it during the wildfire seasons of 2022-2024.
 The WFRMP was developed as part of PRECorp's commitment to wildfire prevention prior to a regulatory incentive to do so.
 Further demonstrating PRECorp's commitment, in addition to implementing new operational response procedures, in 2021 PRECorp embarked on three major initiatives as listed below, which are described in more detail later in this document.